BingcongLi/bingcongli.github.io/_pages/services.md

 ----
 We do have projects for ETH master and bachelor students.
 The lastest ones can be found in [ODI student projects](https://odi.inf.ethz.ch/ThesisProjects).
-If you are interested in optimization and the theoretical foundations of deep learning, feel free to get in touch.
+If you are interested the theoretical foundations of deep learning, feel free to get in touch.
 Below are past projects I (co-)supervised that are published or under submission at conferences and workshops:

 **Bachelor projects**
-- Memory efficient LLM fine-tuning with [[ConMeZO](https://github.com/lk-eg/Computationally-Efficient-SAM)]
+- Memory efficient LLM fine-tuning with [[ConMeZO](https://arxiv.org/abs/2511.02757)]

 **Master's projects**
 - Provable benefits of weight normalization.
 Check the paper [[here](https://arxiv.org/pdf/2510.01175)]